Lightning-AI/pytorch-lightning/README.md

 Keras is too abstract for researchers.
 Lightning makes it so you only have to define your model but still control all details of training if you need to.

 To use lightning do 2 things:
-1. Define a model with this interface
+1. Define a model with the lightning interface.
+2. Feed this model to the lightning trainer.

+*Example model definition*
 ```python
 from pytorch_lightning import RootModule